mbtyers/recapr/cran-comments.md

-## Updated submission
+## Updated email
-* This is an update of my first submission of this package to CRAN.
-All identified issues have been fixed.
+* This is an update of a package currently on CRAN.
+The only change is the contact email address.
 * I have read and agree to all CRAN policies.

 ## Test environments
-* local Windows 10 install, R 4.0.0
+* local Windows 10 install, R 4.1.0
 * winbuilder, R-devel
 * ubuntu (on travis-ci)